Nahelam/PS2-Game-Mods/Burnout 3 Takedown/Network Play/PS2/README.md

 ## Mastercode

-PS2 version should work using the following Mastercode:
+PS2 version must be used with the following Mastercode:

 ```
 Mastercode